ns7523/Timetable-Management-System/README.md

 - Add more robust error handling.
 - Implement a more secure password storage mechanism.
 - Expand admin functionalities for managing users and timetables.
-- Add the ability to update and delete records.